hanyuchen/Object-Oriented-Programming/README.md

     return Balan=AccBal;
     }

-Step: A computeInterest()function that accepts an integer argument that represents the number of years the account will earn interest.
+Step 2 : A computeInterest() function that accepts an integer argument that represents the number of years the account will earn interest.
 The function displays the account number, then displays the ending balance of the account each year, based on the interest rate.

     void computeInterest(int x){
     for(int i=1;i<=x;i++){